 The different routes of Kilimanjaro

 You might think that once you’ve made the decision to climb Mount Kilimanjaro, there’s not much else you have to do other than book a flight to Tanzania and join your tour group for the trek.
-You will, however, need to decide which of the six routes on which you will trek Kilimanjaro.
-Let’s have a look:
+Let’s have a look at both the cost to climb Kilimanjaro and the different routes of Kilimanjaro below:

 As each of these has its own characteristics and can show you a very different side to the mountain, it’s worth taking a bit of time to research your options.
 Here are the 25 best treks in the world, to help you decide to climb Kilimanjaro or not.